Interested in becoming a bartender? Not sure where to start?

 - West Virginia

 A bartender, at its most basic definition, is someone who develops and serves alcoholic beverages from behind a bar.
 But truly, a bartender’s duties go way beyond this.
-Whether it’s creating an experience, being a problem solver, or transforming a person’s night – a bartender’s duty is an extremely important one in the service industry.
+Whether it’s creating an experience, being a problem solver, or transforming a person’s night – a bartender’s job is one of the most important in the service and hospitality industry.

 In the past, being a bartender was seen as a “side-occupation.”
 Recently though, bartenders are seen as a highly sought out and respected occupation, with pay rates competitive, and often surpassing most jobs.

-The job description for a bartender will vary depending on what type of establishment you are applying for.
+A day in the life of a bartender will depend on the what type of establishment you are applying for.

 - Mixing and pouring drinks